 You should also note the days in the forecast refers to the time period used for the projection.
 The sales forecast refers to the expected revenue from sales.

-How Can Business Owners Improve Short-Term AR Collections Forecasting?
+How CFOs and Finance Teams Can Improve Short-Term AR Collections Forecasting

 Improving short-term AR collections is a never-ending process.
-These are some of the more successful methods business owners have used:
+These are some of the more successful methods CFOs and finance teams have used: